Destinations

 Slovenia

-Slovenia (Republika Slovenija) is a Central European country bordered by Italy, Austria, Hungary, and Croatia, with a small Adriatic coastline.
+Slovenia (Republika Slovenija) is a Central European country bordered by Italy, Austria, Hungary, and Croatia, with a short Adriatic coastline.

 Spain